 SNAP Cats is dedicated to the rescue and care of special needs cats.

 Animal shelters around the world are full.
-The first cats to be killed are special needs, elderly and those deemed “unadoptable.”
+The first cats to be killed are special needs, seniors and those deemed “unadoptable.”
 That’s unacceptable.

-SNAP Cats is a unique rescue and sanctuary in Santa Rosa, CA (Sonoma County) dedicated to special needs cats.
-We rescue special needs cats from all around the world, house them, then find them warm, loving homes.
+Founded in 2013 by Darryl Roberts, SNAP Cats is a unique rescue and sanctuary based in Sonoma County, California.
+With campuses in Santa Rosa and Sebastopol, SNAP Cats rescues special needs cats from all around the world, houses them, then finds them warm, loving homes.
 We believe, if given time, that ALL cats can find the home that they deserve.

-All of our SNAP Cats, regardless of health, age or temperament, are available for adoption or foster care.
-Those who are not adopted, due to age, illness or temperament, are able to live out the remainder of their natural lives here, in a peaceful, healthy, serene environment.
+Every one of our SNAP Cats, regardless of special needs, age, or temperament, is available for adoption.
+Those who are not adopted are able to live out the remainder of their natural lives here, in a peaceful, healthy, serene environment.

 Why We Do What We Do